 “And finally, T-Rump, do you have to go flogging every weekend?”

 “I need to unwind.
-It’s hard work telling everyone to get to work — Mitchgetbacktowork! — sorry, force of habit … and then just sitting around waiting for them to do it.
+It’s hard work telling everyone to get to work — Mitchgetbacktowork!
+Sorry, force of habit.
+I find myself just sitting around waiting for them to do it.
 Okay, that’s 10 minutes.”

 “No, that’s two.”